Callme-Ishmael/MPhys/README.md

 # Week 12 (14.04 - 20.04)

-This week, we explored whether the PanScales-inspired splitting plane observable is sensitive to the CP-structure of the effective \( Hgg \) coupling.
+This week, we explored whether the PanScales-inspired splitting plane observable is sensitive to the CP-structure of the effective $$Hgg$$ coupling.

 ## Observables & Results

-We produced distributions of the **normalised differential cross section** for the observable \( \Delta\Psi \), computed in the lab frame for four CP-mixing angles:
+We produced distributions of the **normalised differential cross section** for the observable $$\Delta\Psi$$, computed in the lab frame for four CP-mixing angles:
 - **CP-even** (\( \alpha = 0 \))
 - **CP-odd** (\( \alpha = \pi/2 \))
 - **Mixed** (\( \alpha = \pm \pi/4 \))